Raghuvaran: Career

-In a leading role

-In the mid 1980s, Raghuvaran did many films as hero and most of them did good business as well.
-The films Michael Raj, Megam Karuththirukku, Koottu Puzhukkal and Kavithai Paada Neramillai helped to stabilize his career.
-The lawyer in Kaliyugam, the police officer in Thaimel Aanai, the rowdy with a golden heart in Kai Naattu, the honest Medical student turned Goonda in Kuttravali and the common man in En Vazhi Thani Vazhi helped Raghuvaran's market value as hero to reach greater heights.
-But his desire to try all types of roles, like supporting actor as well as villain simultaneously halted the progress as hero, even though he played hero roles in Vyooham, Kavacham and Anjali later.
-His supporting roles in Annanagar Mudhal Theru and Siva were well received too.
+Raghuvaran did many films as hero and most of them did good business as well.
+The films Kavithai Paada Neramillai, Koottu Puzhukkal and Michael Raj helped to stabilize his career.
+The police officer in Thaimel Aanai (1988), the rowdy with a golden heart in Kai Naattu (1988), the lawyer in Kaliyugam (1988), the common man in En Vazhi Thani Vazhi (1988) and the honest Medical student turned Goonda in Kuttravali (1989) helped Raghuvaran's market value as hero to reach greater heights.
+But his desire to try all types of roles, like supporting actor as well as villain simultaneously halted the progress as hero, even though he played hero roles in Anjali (1990) and Malayalam movies Vyooham (1990) followed by Kavacham (1992).
+Raghuvaran featured as the bad guy in big-ticket Tamil films like Shankar's films Kaadhalan (1994) and Mudhalvan (1999).